papivot/pace-docs/PKS Bootcamp prep.md

+# PKS Bootcamp prep and pre-requisites

-The following artifacts needs to be available before the start of the bootcamp -
+The following artifacts needs to be readily available before the start of the bootcamp -

  - [ ] An account with [Papertrail](https://papertrailapp.com/) for logging
  - [ ] An account with [Jumpcloud](https://jumpcloud.com/signup/) for LDAP integration